MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 >
 > **The C++/WinRT Visual Studio Extension (VSIX) is not yet released.**
 >
 > For C++/WinRT project templates, as well as C++/WinRT MSBuild properties and targets, download and install the C++/WinRT Visual Studio Extension (VSIX) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
-You'll need Visual Studio 2017 Version 15.6, or later.
+You'll need Visual Studio 2017 Version 15.6, or later, and Windows SDK version 10.0.17134.0 (Windows 10, version 1803).
 You can then create a new project in Visual Studio, or you can convert an existing project by adding the `<CppWinRTProject>true</CppWinRTProject>` property to its `.vcxproj` file, inside Project > PropertyGroup.
 Once you've added that property, you'll get C++/WinRT MSBuild support for the project, including invoking the `cppwinrt.exe` tool.

 These are the Visual Studio project templates for C++/WinRT.